sermons/filled/slides/slides.md

 ******

-The first said to him,<br>
+The first said to him, ‘I have bought a field, <br>
-‘I have bought a field, and I must go out and see it.<br>
+and I must go out and see it.<br>
 Please have me excused.’

 [19](# "ref")
-And another said, ‘I have bought five yoke of oxen,<br>
+And another said, ‘I have bought <br>
-and I go to examine them.
+five yoke of oxen, and I go to examine them. <br>
 Please have me excused.’

 [20](# "ref")
 And another said, ‘I have married a wife,<br>